Today I’ll share with you my personal list of the 5 biggest mistakes pet parents make. Let’s jump right in.

 2. Trusting the Internet

-Most vets can tell you scary stories about pets getting hurt because their well-intentioned owner believed something written on a website — “Dr. Google,” as we call him.
+Most vets can tell you scary stories about pets getting hurt because their well-intentioned human believed something written on a website — “Dr. Google,” as we call him.

 4. Not Following Directions

 I don’t think anyone should ever follow instructions blindly, but your family vet gives you directions for a reason:

 - Always give medications as prescribed (in amount, in frequency and in duration).